Bronwyn Calver

-Bronwyn Lianne Calver (born 22 September 1969 in Footscray, Melbourne, Victoria) is a former Australian cricketer who played as an all-rounder for the national team.
+Bronwyn Lianne Calver (born 22 September 1969) is a former Australian cricketer who played as an all-rounder for the national team.
 She participated in two World Cups, in 1993 and in 1997, and was part of the winning team in the latter tournament.

 Early life

 Calver and her family moved from Broadmeadows to Canberra in 1980.
 After being alerted to cricket by a school flyer saying "Junior cricketers wanted", she started playing the game at the age of 11 in the 1980–81 season.
 On some weekends in the early 1980s, she would participate in a junior boys' game and in lower-grade men's cricket on the Saturday, and then take part in the schoolgirls' and senior women's competitions on the Sunday.

 For about seven years, Calver played in women's cricket matches alongside her mother, Beverley.
 In 1981, the two of them even co-opted her then 69 year old grandmother, Lily, who did not have a cricket background, to make up the numbers and avoid a forfeiture, in a match in which they all played for Northern Suburbs DCC team against Braddon Catholic Girls High School.
 Calver has since described the occasion as "pretty cool".